 iGTB is constantly improving the CBX solution, focusing on excellent user experience not only in one but in multiple channels, developing a well-functioning digital ecosystem that's consistent and simple to use on different platforms.

-The CBX solution provides around 400 user journeys that cover the full complexity of corporate banking.
+The CBX solution provides around 400 user journeys that cover the full complexity of digital corporate banking.
 It's a unique and voluminous product, and it's impossible to guide you through all of it, but we want to share at least a part of it─the liquidity management platform.
-It has inspired many banks that serve corporate customers and use this platform to facilitate day-to-day processes involving Sweeps, Internal Company Loans (ICL), pooling scenarios and others.
-Let us guide you through it.
+It has inspired many banks that serve digital corporate customers and use this platform to facilitate day-to-day processes involving Sweeps, Internal Company Loans (ICL), pooling scenarios and others.

 Liquidity is usually offered (but not limited) to large corporations with significant cash flow.
 The main purpose of liquidity for any business is to have easily accessible funds.
 Many corporations have excess funds, and keeping these funds passive does not result in much profit.